-Jupiter at west quadrature on May 21 | EarthSky.org
+Jupiter at west quadrature on May 21

 When the moon is at west quadrature – or 90 degrees west of the sun – we say the moon is at its last quarter phase.
 At such times, the moon soars to its highest point in the sky at about 6 a.m. local time (7 a.m. daylight saving time).
 Whereas the moon sweeps to west quadrature every month, Jupiter and Saturn only do so once a year.

 Because Jupiter now lies 90 degrees west of the sun, Jupiter reaches its highest point in the sky approximately 6 hours before the sun does likewise at solar noon (midway between sunrise and sunset).
-Click here and scroll to the bottom of the page to find out when Jupiter transits (climbs highest up for the day) in your sky.
+Visit timeanddate.com and scroll to the bottom of the page to find out when Jupiter transits (climbs highest up for the day) in your sky.

 Some three months from now – on August 20, 2021 – Jupiter will reach opposition.
 The king planet will then be opposite the sun in Earth’s sky, or 180 degrees from the sun.
 If you could look down on the solar system plane at that time, you would see the sun, Earth and Jupiter making a straight line in space.
 At opposition, a heavenly body climbs highest up in the sky at midnight.
 (By midnight, we mean midway between sunset and sunrise.)

-Opposition and quadrature can happen only to solar system bodies that orbit the sun outside of Earth’s orbit.
-Planets that orbit the sun inside of Earth’s orbit (Mercury and Venus) can never reach opposition or quadrature.
+Opposition and quadrature can happen only to solar system bodies that orbit the sun outside Earth’s orbit.
+Planets that orbit the sun inside Earth’s orbit (Mercury and Venus) can never reach opposition or quadrature.
 Instead, they always remain near the sun as seen from Earth.
 So we see them either in the east before sunrise, or in the west after sunset.

 Jupiter’s quadratures and oppositions enabled the innovative astronomer Copernicus (1473-1543) to compute Jupiter’s distance from the sun.
 He did this by charting Jupiter’s (and the Earth’s) change of position from west quadrature to opposition, and from opposition to east quadrature (when the planet lies 90 degrees east of the sun).
 All the while, Copernicus presumed that Jupiter and Earth both orbit a central sun.